xddxdd/blog/source/_posts/en/article/random-notes/debian-10-on-openvz-6.lantian/index.md

 apt dist-upgrade
 ```

-Now `hold` the glibc package, or disallow apt from upgrading it automatically:
+Now `hold` the Glibc package, or disallow apt from upgrading it automatically:

 ```bash
 apt-mark hold libc6
 ```

-After the upgrade process finished, nothing should happen when you type `reboot` and enter.
+After the upgrade process finishes, nothing should happen when you type `reboot` and enter.
 Now you just need to reboot the server in your provider's control panel.

 ![Debian 10 Running on OpenVZ 6 Kernel](../../../../../usr/uploads/202003/debian-10-on-openvz-6.png)